Electronic intelligence

 Soviet Supreme High Command in Germany aboard, could therefore overfly and photograph these targets.
 They were sometimes disturbed

-They landed at Berlin-Tegel before heading back home sometimes through a different corridor.
-'Baltic' missions implied
+They landed at Berlin-Tegel before heading back home through a different corridor.
+"Baltic" missions implied

-a fly through the north corridor after the take off from Tegel in order to join the Baltic Sea after a stop over at Hohn.
+a fly through the north corridor after the take off from Tegel in order to join the Baltic Sea.

-They flew up to the Polish border before flying back home to Metz.
+They flew up to the Polish border before flying back home to Metz via a stop over at Tegel.
 They were sometimes interecepted by Soviet or Swedish fighters above

 the Baltic Sea.